top of page

 Main brain of the bike that houses the motherboard. receives instructions from display that sends commands to the rest of the bike.

-Magnets that sense the movement of the pedals to engage the motor and aid riders movement of the bike.
+Magnets or strain gauges that sense the movement of the pedals to engage the motor and aid riders movement of the bike.

 E-Bike Class Types